awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 5. Go to Amazon Quicksight
 6. Find the ``kpi_instance_all`` dataset
 7. Click on *'Edit Dataset'*
-8. on the top right of the screen click *'save and publish'*
+8. On the top right of the screen click *'save and publish'*

 {{% /expand%}}